department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-03-11-schedule-pending-appt.md

 ## Overview

 ### Objective
 The goal is to add the feature to the mobile app to schedule pending appointments.
 This functionality is currently available in `vets-website` so much of the logic can be utilized in the mobile app.
-A non-goal is to migrate as much data transformation/logic from `vets-website` front end into the to `vets-api` mobile module.

 The intended audience is for the engineering team.